English → Bisaya · Greetings

 How do you pronounce "Maayong hapon"?

 Pronounce it as mah-AH-yong hah-PON.
-Capitalized syllables indicate stress.
+Capitalized syllables indicate the stressed part of the word.

 What does "Maayong hapon" mean in English?